openshift/enhancements/enhancements/installer/aws-permissions-check-bypass.md

 to force it into either `mint` or `passthrough` mode, so that it too can avoid attempting to validatate permissions.

-Wile adding the new mechanism to allow specifying `mint` or `passthrough`, extend the idea to allow indicating that CCO should be in the disabled/manual mode for the disconnected VPC case (where the IAM API is unavailable) or when the user simply does not want CCO to be processing CredentialsRequests (the user
+While adding the new mechanism to allow specifying `mint` or `passthrough`, extend the idea to allow indicating that CCO should be in the disabled/manual mode for the disconnected VPC case (where the IAM API is unavailable) or when the user simply does not want CCO to be processing CredentialsRequests (the user